 - Climatic random forest modeling of agricultural insurance loss.
 This research looks at relationships of climate on insurance loss filings, across the Inland Pacific Northwest (iPNW).
-We currently have a paper in review at Environmental Data Science, and are continuing this line of research to expand nationwide.
+We currently have a 2022 paper in Environmental Data Science that addresses this subject.

 - Exploration of climate effects on aphids in the PNW.
 In collaboration with researchers in the University of Idaho’s College of Agricultural Sciences, this work models associations of climate with aphid diversity across multiple years.
-We have a 2022 paper in the Journal of Economic Entomology.
+We have a 2022 paper in the Journal of Economic Entomology that discusses this research.

 - Environmental factors associated with Asthma and COPD: Using available information on asthma and copd hospitalizations, were are exploring methods to understand spatial and temporal variations in health outcomes, with a particular interest in environmental impacts – such as air quality.
 The focus of this work is currently for the state of Idaho.